Skip to main content

 Labour's planning proposals

 There is a sense among some that Labour is 'keeping it's powder dry' on housing and planning so as 'not to scare the horses', but actually, when you compile everything that has been put into the public domain, the future direction of policy is relatively easy to discern.
-This is that compilation, which takes in a couple of press releases (and, importantly, the 'notes to editors'), a policy paper and an extract from a Westminster Hall debate.
+This is that compilation, which takes in a couple of press releases (and, importantly, the 'notes to editors'), a policy paper, an extract from a Westminster Hall debate, and Sunday Times and FT articles.

 ‘How’, not ‘if’: Labour will jump start planning to build 1.5 million homes and save the dream of homeownership